 About me

-I am an environmental economist with a particular interest in environmental valuation, discrete choice modeling, and spatial econometrics.
+I am an environmental economist with a particular interest in environmental valuation, discrete choice modeling, and applied econometrics.

-My research uses econometric methods to provide a better understanding of human behavior and support evidence based policymaking.
-I currently work at the Berlin School of Economics and Law, where I conduct research that integrates high resolution spatial data into behavioral modeling to analyze environmental policy impacts and help inform management decisions.
+My research applies economic tools to provide a better understanding of human behavior and support evidence-based policymaking.
+I currently work at the Berlin School of Economics and Law, where my work integrates high-resolution spatial data into behavioral modeling to analyze environmental policy impacts and help inform management decisions.

 Feel free to contact me at oliver@pksb.de